Samith-P/FraudLens/PLATFORM_OVERVIEW.md

 ---

-**CipherCop** represents a comprehensive, production-ready cybersecurity platform that combines cutting-edge AI/ML technologies with practical threat detection and response capabilities.
+**FraudLens** represents a comprehensive, production-ready cybersecurity platform that combines cutting-edge AI/ML technologies with practical threat detection and response capabilities.